Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 db=java:/comp/env/jdbc/myDatasource@

-and will de-activate the default JDBC system.
+If you specify a Datasource, the database plugin detects the pattern db=java: and will de-activate the default JDBC system.

 Default: none.